Opioid epidemic drives search for new chronic pain treatments, including diet

 Part of the reason for this crisis is the way we view chronic pain.
 Nearly 70 percent of patients’ visits are related to complaints of pain, and the burden of chronic pain on society is bigger than that of stroke, heart disease and cancer.
 It costs the United States billions in lost productivity from disability.

-The opioid epidemic is forcing researchers and clinicians to study alternative treatments for managing pain, including exercise and the cornerstone healthy diet.
-As non-opioid drugs that are specifically designed to treat chronic pain without harmful side effects are being researched and developed, we're telling folks to eat more fruits, nuts and vegetables and fewer hot dogs, french fries and energy drinks.
+The opioid epidemic is forcing researchers and clinicians to study additional treatments for managing pain, including physical activity and the cornerstone healthy diet.
+As non-opioid drugs that are specifically designed to treat chronic pain without harmful side effects are being researched and developed, we're telling folks to eat more fruits, vegetables, whole grains, nuts and seeds in lieu of highly processed foods that contain added sugars, sodium and saturated fats.
 As simple as it sounds, doing so can lead to less chronic pain and dependence on harmful, addictive opioids.

 It's the same advice we've been giving for years for other chronic conditions, such as heart disease, diabetes and stroke, which have shown strong association to diet.
 Interventions to diet have translated to better disease control.